Can I get assistance from you outside of the Oklahoma City area?

 My landlord is being unfair to me, can you do something about it?

-The Housing Authority can not directly help you with complaints about a private, non-Section 8 Landlord or Property Management company.
+The Housing Authority can not directly help you with complaints about a private, non-Housing Voucher Landlord or Property Management company.
 However we do recommend you contact the Metropolitan Fair Housing Council.

 Can you send me an application for housing so I can fill it out then bring it back?